mehmet-tr/cryptographer.py/README.md

 ##### In case you want to see what is happening during the encryption process:

-cryptographer.py -e -p “secret code words” -l 15 -i secret_file.txt -o encrypted_file.txt -v
+cryptographer.py -e -p “secret code words” -l 15 -i secret_file.txt -o encrypted_file.txt -vv

 ##### To decrypt the filed called “encrypted_file.txt” and write the output to “decrypted_file.txt”: